The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 IRAP will only communicate through official channels.

-- IRAP employees will interview you about your case by voice or video call.
+IRAP employees will interview you about your case by voice or video call.
 They will not ask you personal details about your case by text.
-If you are texting with someone who claims to be an IRAP employee but does not ask for a voice or video call with you, they are not IRAP employees.
+If you are texting with someone who claims to be an IRAP employee, they are not IRAP employees unless they provide you with your case number.

 - IRAP staff will only call you if you asked for IRAP’s help or another NGO has explicitly obtained your consent to refer you to IRAP.
 When IRAP staff call you, they always tell you the name of the organization and individual who referred you.
 If you do not remember explicitly consenting to the referral, you should not trust the caller.